PopekD/ThesisWork_Reinforcement_Learning_Tetris/README.md

 1. Clone the repository
 2. Install the required dependencies (SFML, Libtorch, OpenCV).
-3. Build the project using your preferred C++ build system.
+5. Build the project using your preferred C++ build system.
-4. Run the compiled executable.
+6. Run the compiled executable.

+To enable free play mode, uncomment the commented lines in the `main.cpp` file, comment the uncommented ones, and change the value to `1` in the `Player.h` file.

 ## Contributing